 5.3.1.
 Summer Insulation and Winter Buffering

 During hot summer months, organic mulches reduce soil temperature by intercepting solar radiation and minimizing heat conduction to the soil.
 This cooling effect reduces water loss and protects roots from heat stress.
 In contrast, during cooler seasons, mulch slows the loss of radiant heat from the soil, keeping the root zone warmer and improving early crop establishment.
 Zhang et al. (2009) and Musie et al. (2015) demonstrated that straw mulching can reduce daily temperature fluctuations and protect crops from thermal shock.
-In the winter season, wheat straw mulch has been shown to raise soil temperatures by 2–3°C, enhancing seedling vigor.
+In the winter season, wheat straw mulch has been shown to raise soil temperatures by 2–3°C, enhancing seedling vigour.

 5.3.2.
 Effects on Microclimate and Root Zone Environment